larsaars/flutter_todo/README.md

 # flutter todo application

-Better management of your todos.
+A better management of your todos.